Ever

 part of

 .
-Sovereign

-Immunity - the
+- the prevention

-prevention of lawsuits or
+of lawsuits or

-prosecution against rulers of
+against rulers

 governments